Efficient Test Collection Construction via Active Learning: PROPOSED APPROACH

 \subsection{Active Learning}

-Traditional (passive) learning assumes that examples to label for training are drawn uniformly at random from the population domain being modeled.
-While such IID random selection is both simple and guaranteed to faithfully represent the population with increasing fidelity as sample size increases, it is not particularly efficient with regard to optimizing annotator effort.
-In particular, some examples are far more informative for model updates than others.

-In contrast, active learning~\cite{settles2012active} iteratively selects which document $x^i$ should be labeled next in order to maximize the classifier's learning curve for each topic.
+An active learning~\citep{settles2012active} algorithm iteratively selects which document $x^i$ should be labeled next in order to maximize the classifier's learning curve for each topic.
 This reduces the amount of human effort required to induce an effective model. {\bf Algorithm \ref{algorithm: active learning}} describes our active learning strategy to develop a test collection.
-The first loop (Lines 2-7) collects the seed document labels for each topic $j$ using either interactive search or rank-based document selection strategy (Section \ref{section:method_seed}).
-Using these seed documents, a topic-specific document classifier (Section \ref{section:defintion}) is trained.
-In the second loop (Lines 8-15), the learned classifier is used to select documents for further annotation.
+The first loop (Lines 1-6) collects the seed document labels for each topic and trains a topic-specific document classifier using the seed documents.
+In the second loop (Lines 7-14), the learned classifier is used to select documents for further annotation.
+For selecting documents (Line 10), we employ the strategies discussed in the {\em Document Selection Criteria} section below.
 Those further annotated documents are employed to re-train the topic-specific classifier.
 This process continues iteratively until we exhaust the allocated budget.